JohnnyHogenbirk/anti_framework_framework/README.md

 ### Get view
-You can open a ini file in the map views/view by a text editor.
+You can open an ini file in the map views/view by a text editor.

 The first seven columns are clear, not difficult to understand.

 The eight column is called ‘dataset_name’.
 In the current version, there is only one value possible.
 You cannot have two datasets.
 Some rows don’t need a dataset: the headtext and button are typically rows that don’t need a dataset.

 The next column is ‘dataset_field’.
-Its clear, this is a column from the dataset.
+It's clear, this is a column from the dataset.

 The next four columns is specifically for dropdownlist: you can register the dataset, the column that must be store in ‘option’ in de ‘select’ element, the column that must be showed and finally you can register if a blank (first) row must be added in the dropdownlist.
 The value in ‘dataset_name. dataset_field’ will be selected in the dropdownlist (if present in the list).

-The columns ‘check’, ‘blur’ and ‘start’ can contain javascript that must be used on posting, on leaving a element or at the start of the Html-generation.
+The columns ‘check’, ‘blur’ and ‘start’ can contain javascript that must be used on posting, on leaving an element or at the start of the Html-generation.

 The column ‘action’ is specific for buttons and the last column for overviews.